Scale Architecture Complete Major Scale System

 This pattern demonstrates how major scale shapes adapt to different fret positions while maintaining their internal interval relationships.
 Shape 3's positioning around the 7th fret requires subtle finger adjustments that develop advanced fretboard navigation skills while providing access to the middle register's balanced tonal characteristics.

-G Major (Shape 4)
+G (Shape 4)

 G Major